Skip to content

 Re-reading the issue I am going to close here.
 As @HeahDude explained this is the expected behaviour and we are not going to change that.
 Though, if someone likes to open a pull request to improve the documentation, we will happily review and merge that.

-javiereguiluz added a commit to symfony/symfony-docs that referenced this issue Sep 24, 2019
+added 2 commits that reference this issue on Sep 24, 2019

 Sign up for free to join this conversation on GitHub.
 Already have an account?
 Sign in to comment